asvd/helios-kernel/README.md

 }
 ```

-If the module initializer declares a single compound object containing
+If a module initializer declares a single compound object containing
-all the library routines inside (the recommended way, myLibrary in the
+all the library routines inside (the recommended way, `myLibrary` in
-example above), simply clearing that object should be enough, garbage
+the example above), simply clearing that object should be enough,
-collector should (hopely) do the rest.
+garbage collector should (hopely) do the rest.